feiskyer/anyscale-on-aks/README.md

 # Other codes...
 ```

+### Full Service spec

+Actually, the service could also be deployed without running inside the workspace, refer [anyscale-service.yaml](anyscale-service.yaml) for a full service spec that could be deployed from your local machine (you'd need to replace some of your configs inside it).

 ## Known issues

 Here are a set of known issues why deploying steps are so complicated.